ICGC-TCGA-PanCancer/pancancer-sandbox/ops_scripts/orchestra/README.md

 *Automatic provisioning works quite well, so it's the method I'm recommending*<br>

 Automatic provisioning will attempt to install the webservice on ALL machines in a subnet, except for <br>
-the orchestra master node (this meaning your launcher, or control machine.)<br>
+the orchestra master node (this meaning your launcher, or control machine) and it will skip tabix servers too.<br>

 To try automatic provisioning, put the CIDR of your cloud's subnet into this file:<br>
 ```vi ~/.orchestra_subnet```<br>